wbreeze/transmigration/docs/index.md

     you become lost.
 1. Ship the passkey via
     [Signal Messenger](https://whispersystems.org/)
+    or other end-to-end secure channel
-    to friends on the other side according to the plan of contacts.
+    to friends on the other side, according to the plan of contacts.
     * Let them know your plans
     * Let them know how and when they should expect to hear from you
 1. After enough of your contacts have confirmed that they have the passkey,